UbiquityDotNET/Llvm.NET/README.md

 ### CI Build NuGet Packages
 The CI Builds of the NuGet package built from the latest source in the master branch are available as build artifacts from the build.
-Unfrotunately with an all GitHub build via GitHub Actions we don't have a goos storay for accessing the packages from unreleased automated builds.
+Unfortunately with an all GitHub build via GitHub Actions we don't have a good story for accessing the packages from unreleased automated builds.
 While GitHub does support a package registry (GPR), it really doesn't meet the needs of CI builds.
 In particular:
 * GPR Doesn't support deletion of older CI build packages (Cluttering the feed)
 * GPR requires complex logon/Tokens just to get packages from the feed, despite being a public repro...
 * Tool integration (esp.
 Visual Studio) is not well supported and difficult to setup.